plainionist/plainionist.github.io/_drafts/clean-arch.md

 maybe it is also a question of risk? how risky is a bad design with allowing certain third party references on a project?

+i would also use 3rd party libs in usecases - encapsulated - if it is about business rules. examples numerics library for calculation. never use third party types in public apis - also not in gateways

 # other blogs

 - https://www.codingblocks.net/tag/clean-architecture/